open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 ## Get Started in an existing cluster
-We will follow the [documentation](https://opentelemetry.io/docs/k8s-operator/) to first install the operator in an existing cluster and then create an OpenTelemetry Collector (otelcol) instance, like:
+We will follow the [documentation](https://opentelemetry.io/docs/k8s-operator/) to first install the operator in an existing cluster and then create an OpenTelemetry Collector (otelcol) instance, mounting an additional volume under `/data` under which the file exporter will write `metrics.json`:
 ``` shell
 kubectl apply -f - <<EOF
 apiVersion: opentelemetry.io/v1alpha1